department-of-veterans-affairs/ves-event-bus-developer-portal/docs/get-support.md

 # Get Support

-The best way to request support from the Event Bus Team is to reach out to us via the [#ves-event-bus](https://dsva.slack.com/archives/C042ZQ7JUAX) Slack channel in the Office of CTO @VA workspace.
+The best way to request support from the Event Bus Team is to reach out to us via the [#ves-event-bus Slack channel (must be in the Office of CTO @VA workspace)](https://dsva.slack.com/archives/C042ZQ7JUAX).

 Please avoid direct messaging an Event Bus team member in Slack.
-Chatting openly in the [#ves-event-bus](https://dsva.slack.com/archives/C042ZQ7JUAX) channel allows others to learn from the questions and answers discussed.
+Chatting openly in the channel allows others to learn from the questions and answers discussed.

 ## Slack channel support hours